 9. Use some buzzwords.
 Most industries and professions have popular buzzwords that they use.
 Selectively use some in your resume, as they show you know your stuff.

 10. Follow up with a phone call –be polite but persistent when following with a call.
 This encourages the recruiter or employer to take action or to reconsider it if they had initially rejected you.
 It gives you another chance to sell yourself, but this doesn’t mean that you should ‘argue’ with the judge’s decision.
 Seek feedback as it will help you to understand whether the role was realistic for you and you may get a referral to someone else.
 Less than 5% of candidates seek real feedback from recruiters – a terrible waste of all the effort you have put in.

 Why do just 5% of applicants make the call ?
 There is no research on this, but here are my thoughts…

 That people believe their resume says it all, so why ring?

 The world has moved way too far to going online – and talking and meeting face to face have been pushed aside.

-But the biggest reason: that people don’t believe that applying for a job is selling – it is and it is a tough sell.
+But the biggest reason: that people don’t believe that applying for a job is selling – it is.
+And it’s a tough sell.

 What should you discuss?
 This will be covered later, but there is really only one question you should ask – “Hi Sue, I’m just ringing to discuss the suitability of my application and how my background compares to other applicants”.
 Then you can clarify if she gets it wrong.
 But if she says the others are just stronger, you can ask where they are stronger.
-If you are over 45, many recruiters will obfuscate and even lie at this stage – not much you can do about that except to mark them down as someone for your blacklist that you share with your over 45 job search buddies (and get some if you haven’t yet!).
+If you are over 45, many recruiters will obfuscate and even lie at this stage – not much you can do about that.
+Just put them on your blacklist that you share with your over 45 job search buddies (and get some buddies if you haven’t yet!).